The PJC 'Fast Track' Programme

 3) is under the age of seven and does not have a parent sitting and helping them when practising.

 If I don't sign up, does this mean you don't want me to send videos of my child playing or singing?

 It most definitely does not mean that!!
 I love nothing more than seeing snippets of our students practicing at home and I want this to continue!
-It just means I won't be able to provide the same level of feedback as those on the fast track programme.
+It just means I won't be able to provide the level of feedback as those on the fast track programme.

-Logistcally, how will this work?
+Logistically, how will this work?